Red Bull gives you wings to fly, or at least that’s what the commercial says.

 These animal or plant-based sources are obtained through heating or roasting.

-One fairly common natural flavor is “Castoreum”, a substance extracted from the anal secretions of beavers.
+One fairly common natural flavor is “Castoreum”, a substance extracted from the beavers.
 Though, most likely, the majority of flavors are plant-based.

 If you can’t tell it apart from the label (which isn’t simple to figure out), my suggestion would be to contact the company or manufacturer for more information.